andycroll/andycroll.com/_posts/2023/2023-02-13-try-not-to-loop-through-associations-inside-jobs.md

 ## Use…

-…enqueue each update in it's own job:
+…a separate job for each update:

 ```ruby
 class UpdateManyCommentsJob < ApplicationJob